 IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-IFRS 15 has been endorsed by the EU on 9 November 2017.
-There is no impact of this standard on the Company's financial statements as the EFSF has no revenue from contracts with customers.
+IFRS 15 has been endorsed by the EU on 9 November 2017 and it establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
+It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.